Example: Slack Notifications for New Posts to a Group Email

 }

-Mail from senders that do not carry a valid DKIM signature for yourcompany.com will be rejected at the SMTP level before Conduit attempts delivery to Slack.
+Conduit rejects mail without a valid DKIM signature for yourcompany.com.
+The rejection happens at the SMTP level, before any delivery to Slack.

 PUT /api/v1/webhooks/wh_01HX...